-The simplest thing is to share the PDF to Apple’s Notes program.
+The simplest option is to share the PDF to Apple’s Notes program.

 PS.
 We have no association with Graphic other than we use it.

-When you export the PDF to Graphic, have Graphic “Import as Vector Objects”.
+When you export a PDF to Graphic, have Graphic “Import as Vector Objects”.
 Now you can add lines/text on top, and you have access to all the lines in the drawing.
 So, for example, in the image below, you can grab a section of the grid and change the colors of the lines in that section.
 One can also change line weights - or get crazy and add arrows or dashes.
 One can even grab and move things around on the page.

 Another helpful feature is “Smart Guides” that will snap to the grid lines on the paper rather than Graphic’s internal grid points - which probably will not match up.
 This should make it easier to draw on your own lines - particularly with an Apple pencil.